- Pay ballot: 18 June to 23 July

 Expert research from the University of Surrey, commissioned by PCS, has uncovered the true facts and figures behind the 1% pay cap and its real impact on civil service pay.

 The research shows that between 2010 and 2016 the value of earnings in the civil service has fallen further than the value of pay in the rest of the public sector, and in the economy as a whole.

 PCS will be presenting these findings to the Treasury.
 We believe that they make a powerful case for the government to reconsider their civil service pay policy and lift the 1% cap.

-We are asking all members to make a voluntary donation of £2 a month to support striking members whose action could exert significant pressure on the government to enter into national negotiations over the key issues in our dispute:
+We are asking all members to make a voluntary donation of £2 a month to support striking members whose action could exert significant pressure on the government in national negotiations.
+Making this small donation could help make major gains for all members.